Peer Mentor and Associate Peer Mentor applications are due Sunday, February 25, 2018 by 11:59 p.m.

 - The ability to demonstrate and maintain high levels of self-motivation, humor, enthusiasm, maturity, and open-mindedness.

-- All Peer Mentors and Associate Peer Mentors must be available for all training dates in late-June/early-July 2016, as well as all five NOL @ Itasca sessions, July 6-26, 2016.
+- All mentor roles must be available for all training dates in late-June/early-July 2018, as well as all six NOL @ Itasca sessions, July 6-29, 2018.

 Senior Peer Mentor Job Description

-The Senior Peer Mentor assists the Nature of Life staff in implementing the NOL @ Itasca program.
-Candidates must have previous experience with the NOL @ Itasca program.
-They will work closely with the NOL office to prepare for the upcoming sessions, supervise Peer Mentors during NOL @ Itasca and perform administrative tasks for the program.
+Senior Peer Mentors make NOL @ Itasca happen.
+Equal parts Excel wizard and motivational speaker, they are “details people” who also love to lead a team to excellence.
+They work closely with the NOL office to prepare for the program, supervise the peer mentor team during NOL @ Itasca, and perform administrative tasks by the bucketful.
+Candidates must have previous work experience with the NOL @ Itasca program.
 Exact dates and times will be arranged upon hiring, but a general timeline of responsibilities is as follows:

 Before NOL @ Itasca (March and May/June/ Early July):

-- Participate in the hiring of NOL Peer and Associate Peer Mentors during February/March
+- Participate in the hiring of NOL Peer and Associate Peer Mentors during February/March, as schedules allow

-- Perform administrative and organizational tasks, including but not limited to: contacting NOL @ Itasca students and families; tracking student registration, parking, and housing; Moodle and chromebook preparation; faculty coordination, communication, and assignments; cabin, group, and Guild assignments
+- Perform administrative and organizational tasks, including but not limited to: contacting NOL @ Itasca students and families; managing student registration, parking, and housing; Canvas and Chromebook preparation; faculty coordination, communication, and assignments; cabin, group, and Guild assignments

-- Together with the NOL coordinator and staff, design and lead the Peer Mentor/Associate Peer Mentor training in early July
+- Together with the NOL coordinators, design and lead the Peer Mentor/Associate Peer Mentor training in early July

 At NOL @ Itasca (July):